kodervine/kodervine/README.md

-## What I do - Software development
+## Software Developer & AI Automation Specialist

 <!--
 **laskelly/laskelly** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.